kurthuff/wpg_food_desert/README.md

 https://legacy.winnipeg.ca/census/2021/Alpha/default.asp

 6) __2021 Winnipeg Household Data__<br>
 The page linked is used in Winnipeg's own 2025 Housing Needs Assessment report.
-It provides a way to create an algorithm to map residential parcel units which takes into account the different distributions of 1-to-5 resident households dependent on the type of property.
+The data source is through the Canada Mortgage and Housing Corporation, and it's source is 'CMHC, adapted from Statistics Canada (National Household Survey)' It provides a way to create an algorithm to map residential parcel units which takes into account the different distributions of 1-to-5 resident households dependent on the type of property.
 This helps create a more defensible resident allotment within neighbourhoods.
 I'll probably reiterate on this synthetic resident distribution technique as I do more analysis.
 See 'Intelligent Dasymetric Mapping and Its Application to Areal Interpolation' (Mennis and Hultgren, 2006) for more information. https://www03.cmhc-schl.gc.ca/hmip-pimh/en#Profile/4611040/4/Winnipeg%20(CY)

 ## Scripts